karel-burda/timers/README.md

 ```

 For full use cases, [main.cpp](example/src/main.cpp) or implementation of unit tests at [tests/unit](tests/unit).

+# Requirements
+* `timers` are implemented compatible with the C++11 standard and higher
+* Example usage and unit tests is implemented on top of the C++14,
+because it uses neat `std::chrono_literals` which makes time specifications easy and read-able
+* Example usage and unit tests are using CMake (3.0 and higher required)
+* On most systems, you'll probably need to link POSIX pthreads (`pthreads`)

 # Build Process
 Library itself is just header-only, so no need for linking.